energiezwerg/smarthome/doc/source/config.rst

 It is possible to use a blank file (touch plugin.conf) for the first steps.

-Plugins extend the core functionality of SmartHome.py.
+Plugins extend the core functionality of SmartHomeNG.
 You could access these plugins from every logic script.
 For example there is a plugin for the prowl notification service to send small push messages to your iPhone/iPad.
 Plugins are placed in /usr/local/smarthome/plugins/.